siddiqur-54/task_documentations/OOP and Clean Coding/OOP_Clean Coding_README.md

 ## 3. Encapsulation
 Encapsulation is a core principle of Object-Oriented Programming (OOP) that involves bundling the data (attributes) and methods (functions) into a single unit, typically a class.
 It restricts direct access to some of the object's components.

+**Real-Life Example:**
+- A real-life example of encapsulation can be seen in a bank account system.
+In this system, the details of a bank account, such as the balance, account number, and account holder's information, are hidden from the outside world.
+Instead, access to these details is provided through well-defined methods that control how the data is accessed or modified.

 ### Achieving Encapsulation in Java
 i. **Declare Variables as Private**: Make the data members (variables) of the class private to restrict direct access from outside the class.